-Risk related to epilepsy and antiepileptic medicinal products in general reported are cleft lip, cardiovascular malformations and neural tube defects.
+Risk related to epilepsy and antiepileptic drugs (AEDs)in general

+The risk of birth defects is increased by a factor of 2-3 in the offspring of mothers treated with an antiepileptic medicinal product.
+Most frequently reported are cleft lip, cardiovascular malformations and neural tube defects.
 Multiple antiepileptic drug therapy may be associated with a higher risk of congenital malformations than monotherapy, therefore it is important that monotherapy is practised whenever possible.
-Specialist advice should be given to women who are likely to become pregnant or who are of childbearing potential and the need for antiepileptic treatment should be reviewed when a woman is planning to become pregnant.
-No sudden discontinuation of antiepileptic therapy should be undertaken as this may lead to breakthrough seizures, which could have serious consequences for both mother and child.
+Specialist advice regarding the potential risk to a foetus caused by both seizures and antiepileptic treatment should be given to women who are likely to become pregnant or who are of childbearing potential and the need for antiepileptic treatment should be reviewed when a woman is planning to become pregnant.
+In women being treated for epilepsy, no sudden discontinuation of antiepileptic therapy should be undertaken as this may lead to breakthrough seizures, which could have serious consequences for both mother and child.
 Developmental delay in children of mothers with epilepsy has been observed rarely.
 It is not possible to differentiate if the developmental delay is caused by genetic, social factors, maternal epilepsy or the antiepileptic therapy.